-The Potala,and the cityaround it.
+The Potala,and the Tibetan cityaround it.

-Three thousand six hundred and fifty metres.
+3,650 metres.
 A permit-controlled region for foreign visitors.
 The capital of Tibetan-Buddhist civilisation, on the roof of the world.

 The Potala at first light